dr4Nx/dr4Nx/README.md

 I'm Evan!
 I'm a EECS major at UC Berkeley.
 You can reach me at [evan-luo@berkeley.edu](mailto:evan-luo@berkeley.edu).

-I am currently an undergraduate researcher with REDS (Research Environment for David's Students) under Professor David Wagner and Ph.D. student Julien Piet.
+I am currently an intern @ Jane Street and a researcher with REDS (Research Environment for David's Students) under Professor David Wagner and Ph.D.
+Julien Piet (Google Deepmind).
 I previously was an SDE intern @ Amazon.

 [My Linkedin](https://www.linkedin.com/in/theevanluo/)
 <!--